(This post contains affiliate links. Read my full disclosure.)

 Hawthorn’s Discovery follows the adventures of sixteen-year-old Hawthorn in his hunt for mice (the Larkin call them “mooflon”), his capture by Renegades (Larkin gone bad), and his rescue by the Makerians (Larkin who believe in the Maker).
 In the end, the capture and rescue proved providential, as Hawthorn learns from the Makerians about how he can talk to the Maker for himself.

 In the style of Redwall and The Wingfeather Saga, this series by Alan W. Harris will delight lovers of Tolkien and Lewis alike.
-If you love The Green Ember or The Growly Books, you need to read Hawthorn’s Discovery.
+If you love The Green Ember or The Growly Books, you need to read The Tales of Larkin.